ykandrirody/training-devops-v2-high-availability-of-web-site/README.md

 # DevOps Training - High availability of web site - Practical / Usage - using Docker compose

-# 1 - Preparation to be offline
+# 1 - Preparation (you can be offline after this step)

 ## 1.1 - Clone the repository locally
 ```